8 Best Things to Do in Berat, Albania

 3. Discover Mangalem Quarter

-To find the best photo spot in Berat, we suggest you walk across the modern bridge and enjoy the beautiful view of the Mangalem district.
+To find the best photo spot, we suggest you walk across the modern bridge and enjoy the beautiful view of the Mangalem district.

 TIP